Bail Bond Financing & Payment Plans in NC

 If your loved one needs a large bond, you should contact us because large bonds are our expertise.
 We have written multiple 7-figure bonds, including a $1 million bond in Caswell County and Rockingham County

-We write 6 figure bonds almost every week with special financing considerations.
+We write 6-figure bonds almost every week with special financing considerations.
 Our large bond expertise allows us to provide a streamlined approval process to release your loved one quickly.

 Apex Bail Bonds of Graham recently posted a $250,000 bond in under 2 hours, which is faster than anyone else due to the paperwork that surety companies require on such large bonds.